DASpringate/Rkoans/README.md

 ## Getting started

-First, you need to clone the Rkoans repo and change into the Rkoans directory:
+First, you need to clone the Rkoans repo to somewhere you have write access and then change into the Rkoans directory:

 ```
 git clone
 cd Rkoans
 ```

 Then, either fire up R in this directory or start RStudio and create a new project from the Rkoans directory.
-Then you can load Rkoans  `devtools` package:
+Then you can load Rkoans package using `devtools`:

 ```r